 Pacific Island Energy Professional (PIEP)

-Ms. Sinalauli'i Fifita is the Programme Assistant for the PCREEE.
+Mrs. Sinalauli'i Fifita is the Programme Assistant for the PCREEE.
 Sinalauli'i was the Stores Controller, Librarian & Administration Officer at the Palu Aviation Services in Tonga for 9 years.
 She was responsible for managing and delivering high quality and stronger enviroment for the Aircraft Engineering Team.
-She is responsible for the PCREEE’s financial and admin matters.
+She is responsible for the PCREEE’s financial and admin matters based in Nuku'alofa Tonga.

 Previous Staffs & Interns